-To get a Maven project set up on Code Ocean, you'll need to edit the
+To get a Maven project set up on Code Ocean, the

-Dockerfile so that dependencies get installed during build time rather than run time.
-While this might sound daunting if you're unfamiliar with Docker, the good news is that all you need to do is follow the steps outlined below:
+Dockerfile must be edited so that dependencies get installed during build time rather than run time.
+If you're unfamiliar with Docker, follow the steps outlined below:

-codefolder (make sure to separate any data and place it in the
+codefolder ensure that any data is separate and placed in the

 mavenas an apt-get dependency.